A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

 In real estate, there is no second purchase to win — the asset is the referral network, and most firms let it go cold.

 A typical owner holds the same home for roughly twelve years, so a literal repeat purchase almost never happens — which is exactly why a generic real-estate CRM that passively logs contacts leaves the real value on the table.
 The owner who would happily refer goes years without a relevant touch, and the satisfaction never converts.
-The difference SocialHub.AI makes is that its AI agents proactively compute the referral window — the move-in anniversary, the new sale on the street, the seasonal moment — and feed the agent who to reach before it passes, turning a dormant relationship network into the highest-ROI asset a firm owns.
+The difference SocialHub.AI makes is that its AI agents read one governed household profile and proactively compute the referral window — the move-in anniversary, the new sale on the street, the seasonal moment — as next-best-action, feeding the agent who to reach before it passes and turning a dormant relationship network into the highest-ROI asset a firm owns.

 What real estate leaders are up against